 Case study: Daisy's interest-only loan repayments

-Daisy wants to buy her dream
+Daisy found her dream apartment

 Daisy used ASIC's MoneySmart's interest-only mortgage